Temple Shalom By-Laws

 11.4.6 Keep a record of all receipts and disbursements or appoint a member in good standing to act as Bookkeeper under their direction;

-11.4.7 Have prepared for presentation to the Annual General Meeting an audited statement of the financial affairs of the Temple for the preceding fiscal year;
+11.4.7 Have prepared for presentation to the Annual General Meeting a statement of the financial affairs of the Temple for the preceding fiscal year;

-11.4.8 Prepare an annual budget for the current fiscal year for approval by the Board; and
+11.4.8 Prepare an annual budget for the upcoming fiscal year for presentation no less than 60 days before the start of the fiscal year; and

 11.4.9 Maintain a roster of the Membership.